andresiglesiasb/aws-devops-project/docs/phase-1/03-ssh.md

 > ⚠️ Run these commands as your normal user not as **root**.
 > Using `chmod 400` ensures only your user can read the key.

+---

+## Notes

+> Later on, we will associate this SSH key with the EC2 instances we need.
+Generating the key through AWS provides a simpler way to configure SSH access, compared to creating one locally and adding it manually.